jc4196/pdes/README.md

 See the report "report.pdf" for a description of the software, along with the Jupyter notebooks "Examples.ipynb" and "Solutions.ipynb" that go with it.

-The bulk of the code belongs in
+The bulk of the code belongs in:

+\begin{itemize}
-parabolicpde.py - parabolic equation solvers and objects hyperbolicpde.py - hyperbolic equation solvers and objects ellipticpde.py - elliptic equation solvers and objects
+\item parabolicpde.py - parabolic equation solvers and objects
+\item hyperbolicpde.py - hyperbolic equation solvers and objects
+\item ellipticpde.py - elliptic equation solvers and objects
+\end{itemize}

-Extra functions can be found in
+Extra functions can be found in:

+\begin{itemize}
-boundary.py - boundary condition objects
+\item boundary.py - boundary condition objects
-visualizations.py - tools for plotting/animating
+\item visualizations.py - tools for plotting/animating
-helpers.py - useful functions that don't live anywhere else
+\item helpers.py - useful functions that don't live anywhere else
+\end{itemize}

 The files worksheets.py and examples.py were used in the process of verifying the solvers and answering the worksheet questions.
 Most of this code ended up in the two notebooks.